ZenSepiol/Dear-ImGui-App-Framework/README.md

 **The only requirement to run the sample project is docker and a Debian based Linux environment (e.g. Ubuntu) that runs X-server.**

+If you have problems getting the error message `Glfw Error 65544: X11: Failed to open display :0` try running `xhost +` first in your console.

 ## Getting started
 These are the commands required to build and run the sample application:
 ```